GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### In science if you know what you are doing you should not be doing it.
+In engineering if you do not know what you are doing you should not be doing it.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts